safeautonomy/WebGSN/README.md

    * Solution (Sn) → Circle
    * Justification (J) → Ellipse
    * Assumption (A) → Ellipse
-10. By selecting a node to edit details.
-11. Scroll down to **Details**, input field would show up for you to edit.
+13. To edit the details of a node, click on the node, and scroll down to **Details**.
+The input field would show up for you to edit.
-12. **Description** explain the task or the purpose of this node.
+13. **Description** explain the task or the purpose of this node.
-13. **Comments** is an optional input for more information, if it’s needed.
+14. **Comments** is an optional input for more information, if it’s needed.
-14. **linkDirection** decides which direction you wish the node to connect to its parent.
+15. **linkDirection** decides which direction you wish the node to connect to its parent.
-15. **Parent** references the id number of the node one above your current node.
+16. **Parent** references the id number of the node one above your current node.
-16. `Update JSON` button is always needed to be clicked before `Create Safety Case` or `Save Changes`.
+17. `Update JSON` button is always needed to be clicked before `Create Safety Case` or `Save Changes`.
-17. To edit, please follow step 9. - 15. and then click `Save Changes` button, so you won't lose the changes.
+18. To edit, please follow step 9. - 15. and then click `Save Changes` button, so you won't lose the changes.
-18. Adjust where those nodes and the **Topic** should be located by Dragging it.
+19. Adjust where those nodes and the **Topic** should be located by Dragging it.
-19. If you want to switch a node and its child nodes under another parent node, simply by dragging it to the parent node until the parent turns red and release.
+20. If you want to switch a node and its child nodes under another parent node, simply by dragging it to the parent node until the parent turns red and release.
-20. By clicking ` ▲ ` to collapse the diagram.
+21. By clicking ` ▲ ` to collapse the diagram.
-21. By clicking ` ▼ ` to expand the diagram.
+22. By clicking ` ▼ ` to expand the diagram.
-22. Press `Zoom to Fit` or `Center on root`, to include the whole diagram in image before download.
+23. Press `Zoom to Fit` or `Center on root`, to include the whole diagram in image before download.
-23. Please click `Download Image` to download the image.
+24. Please click `Download Image` to download the image.
-24. Please click `Download JSON` to download the JSON file.
+25. Please click `Download JSON` to download the JSON file.